gulyfish/Input-aware-Factorization-Machine/README.md

 # Input-aware Factorization Machine (IFM)
 This repository provides an implementation and datasets of IFM which is a novel factorization machine model.
-In addition, some additional experiments not included in the paper are also presented here, including AUC performance test on Avazu dataset, , ...
+In addition, some additional experiments not included in the paper are also presented here, including AUC performance test on Avazu dataset.

 ## Code introduction
 The code is a Python implementation of IFM.